beancount/docs/docs/19_trading_with_beancount.md

       Expenses:Financial:Commissions     9.95 USD
       Income:US:ETrade:PnL

-The last leg will be automatically filled in by Beancount to -30 USD, as we’re allowed one posting without an amount (and remember that in the double-entry system without credits and debits, a profit is a negative number for “Income” accounts).
+The last leg will be automatically filled in by Beancount to `-30 USD`, as we’re allowed one posting without an amount (and remember that in the double-entry system without credits and debits, a profit is a negative number for “Income” accounts).
 This is the number the government is interested in for your taxes.

 In summary, you now have: